 ZZ plants are resilient and easy to care for.
 The rhizomes (or underground stems) in its roots store water, so you only need to water it every 10 days in the summer.
 Or, if you’re learning how to keep outdoor plants alive during winter, every three weeks.
 This gem is simple and beautiful!

-Pathos rewards its caregivers with rapid growth!
+Pothos rewards its caregivers with rapid growth!
 Since it doesn’t mind low light, it’s often found in offices and stores.
 It’s easy to propagate, too: Just cut off a vine and root it in soil or water, then re-pot it.
 Voila—new plant!
-If you’re on a budget, start with one Pathos and grow new ones from there.
+If you’re on a budget, start with one pothos and grow new ones from there.

 Agave is a succulent and one of Chris Satch’s top recommendations.
 It comes from an arid desert environment, so it loves low water and high light.
 Simple and pleasing!

 Can’t Keep a Plant Alive?
 Common Reasons Why Plants Die

 1. Too Much Light and Too Little Water

 Too much sun and not enough water can burn a plant’s leaves (they won’t absorb nutrients, so they’ll die).
 Move this plant away from the light source and water it more frequently.

 2. Too Little Light and Too Much Water